-Founded in France in 2009, Hoka One One prides itself on the design that it’s dubbed “maximalist.”
-While other brands try to perfect that close-to-the-ground platform that some runners look for, this company dedicates its time to perfecting the oversized sole unit.
-Those who enjoy greater cushioning, flexible wear and a low heel-to-toe drop will find a plethora of options to choose from within this brand.
+Founded in France in 2009, Hoka One One prides itself on the design shoe design known as "maximalist."
+While other brands try to perfect that close-to-the-ground platform that some runners look for, Hoka dedicates its time to perfecting the oversized sole unit.
+Those who enjoy greater cushioning, flexible wear, and a low heel-to-toe drop will find a plethora of Hoka options to choose from.

 -Available in several eye-catching color schemes

 -Made from high-quality materials

 -Soft underfoot cushioning

 -Midsole lacks responsiveness

 -Upper is too stiff

 Placed on key areas of the outsole, it performs the dual task of safeguarding the shoe from early wear and tear and providing the runner with better traction across rough surfaces and wet environments.
 Flex grooves are also carved into this feature to allow a more natural and pliable wear.

 The inclusion of a Molded Ortholite Sockliner adds to this cushiony feel by giving the runner arch support and moisture control.
 Finally, an Early Stage Meta-Rocker Geometry enables an easier and much smoother gait cycle.